-From a sample of 15 organizations for Economic Cooperation and Development (OECD) countries, including the United States, it is estimated that a 1% increase in R&D spending could grow the economy by 0.61%.
+Economic Cooperation and Development (OECD) estimated that a 1% increase in R&D spending can result in economic growth of 0.61%.
 This means that as countries invest more in R&D, their economy will grow faster.
 In chemical industry, impact of research and development has been quantified by the Council for Chemical Research (CCR).
 Based on their study, every dollar invested in R&D by the chemical industry generates two dollars in increased operating income.

 R&D investment by the GCC chemical producers reached USD 479 million in 2019.
 This is 9% higher than in the previous year and exceeds a long-term average growth of 5.6% per annum.
 R&D intensity (measured as a share of R&D investment in sales in the chemical industry) in the GCC has improved in 2019 to 0.7% from 0.5% in the previous year.
 While demonstrating an improvement, the GCC is still far behind its main competitors.
 Among them, Japan remains one of the most important locations for R&D in the chemical industry, with the highest intensity of 3.9% (measured as share R&D investment in sales in the chemical industry), which is 6 times higher than in the GCC.